Water Quality Compliance

 Inspectors routinely investigate complaints from the public, whether they're responding to spills at industrial sites or investigating fish kills.

-District field inspectors have multifaceted job duties that include the following:
+District area inspectors have multifaceted job duties that include the following:

 - Permit compliance evaluation inspections for facilities with National Pollutant Discharge Elimination System (NPDES) permits.
 These facilities have discharges to surface water and include primarily municipal wastewater treatment plants and industries that discharge process wastewater.

 - Stormwater inspections that address stormwater runoff from construction and industrial sites.

 - Permit compliance inspections for subsurface or no-discharge facilities permitted by DEQ.
 Such inspections include septic tank systems, animal waste facilities, and deep-well brine injection at oil and gas production fields.

 - Responding to spills of materials from industries, transportation systems, and municipalities to assure protection of the environment.